wp-plugins/testimonial-by-weblizar/readme.txt

 3. Add New Testimonial
 4. View Testimonial
 5. Update Testimonial
-6. Testimonial Preview in A Post
+6. Testimonial Preview in a Post
-7. Testimonial Preview in A Page
+7. Testimonial Preview in a Page

 == Changelog ==

-For more information, see Weblizar(http://wwww.weblizar.com/plugins/).
+For more information, see Weblizar(http://wwww.weblizar.com/).

 = 0.1 =